alien-tools/breakbot/DOC_BREAKBOT.md

 Rq: Probot seems to choose its listenning port correctly for heroku (to check during tests)

 Also, heroku (in local) only works with the secret key read from file with [fs](https://nodejs.dev/learn/reading-files-with-nodejs) in synchronous mode.Since this method doesn't work with a normal deployement on heroku, we use the sercet key in .env instead.

+## Tests: jest

+### Testing structure

+All variables used for tests are stored in the [globalVarsTests](./test/globalVarsTests.ts).
+This includes:
+- URLs
+- environment variables
+- git variables

+The json files used to mock different messages from github and maracas are store in the [fixture folder](./test/fixtures)

+The examples of generated reports (in three parts since the comments are displayed as a Title, a summary and a text), are located in the [reports folder](./test/fixtures/reports).

+/!\ Even though the summary and the text support markdown, the title is only saved as a markdown file for practicity and doesn't support markdown on github.